Pattern Parcel #5 is on sale now! It will be available through Friday, Oct. 3rd, 2014.

 I loved the Sunki Dress by Figgy’s, but this time I decided to sew up some of the more practical clothes my girls would wear every day.
 There is quite a size range—preschool thru tween—included in this bundle.

 First, I sewed a Mimi Shirt by Filles a Maman.

 Quite honestly, I was very frustrated sewing this top.
 Just to be clear…it was not the pattern, but my own bad decisions regarding the fabric and interfacing.
 I ended up fighting puckering around the neck and waist facings.
-I used a non-stretch interfacing, but the fabric I needed to sew it to stretched out a little and I couldn’t match up the seams properly.
+I used non-stretch interfacing, but the fabric I needed to sew it stretched out a little and I couldn’t match up the seams properly.
 I ended up re-doing the waist facing without interfacing.